mafaldacf/Traffic-Analysis/README.md

     $ arp -a

 before and after running the `packit` command above.
+(To observe the MAC address in change you may need to temporarily disconnect VM4 from the internet, because it broadcasts this information correctly in regular intervals).

 - 2.1.4.
 After changing the ARP table in VM2, run